kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## The Brothers Chudnovsky

 [The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki,@preston-1993] embody in the popular imagination the archetypal digit hunters [@beautiful-geometry-2014] who are immersed in the quest for ever more digits of $\pi$ [@blatner-1997].
 Mark that we do not $\pi$ to a hundred decimal places for any earthly or unearthly ^[Think outer space, astronomy, etc.] purpose.
-XXX references.

 ## The Quest for Ever Greater Precision